olvap80/InstantRTOS/README.md

 as suggested by the Rate-monotonic scheduling algorithm.

-Naturally in the real case there are shared resources, pending queues (with multiple items waiting in them), etc. and even those (beloved by "cool projects") "Active Objects" with their queues of pending messages are not "periodic tasks with unique periods" as it is required by the Rate-monotonic scheduling approach!
+Naturally in the real case there are shared resources, pending queues (with multiple items waiting in them), etc. and even those (beloved by "cool projects" and CS academists) "Active Objects" with their queues of pending messages are not "periodic tasks with unique periods" as it is required by the mathematically proven Rate-monotonic scheduling approach!
-They are also not a collection of independent jobs as it is required by Earliest deadline first scheduling...
+They are also not a collection of independent jobs as it is required by Earliest deadline first scheduling!...
 According to the above the perfect mathematically proven optimal scheduling theorems do not work for the real case!

-Naturally for the real systems those Rate-monotonic scheduling of Earliest deadline first scheduling approaches are still considered at design stage, as the only way to "reason theoretically" about establishing rational schedule approach.
+Naturally for the real systems those "Rate-monotonic scheduling" or "Earliest deadline first scheduling" approaches are still considered at design stage, as _**the only way** to "reason theoretically" about establishing rational schedule approach_.
 This "theoretical approach" is used together with practical extensive use of watchdogs/timeouts/asserts and followed by extensive testing to detect all the stuff that does not fit with "ideal theory"!
-Extensive testing also helps to detect those "banned, but still possible" issues with ```for(;;){}``` (usually such "unwanted" loop does not look that simple!).
+Extensive testing also helps to detect those "banned, but still possible" issues with ```for(;;){}``` (usually such "unwanted" loops do not look that simple!).
-NOTE: ```for(;;){}``` and long computation is still considered "bad", even for preemptive systems, and watchdogs/timeouts are used to ensure such computations do not cause system to miss critical deadlines!
+NOTE: ```for(;;){}``` and long computation is still considered "bad", even for preemptive systems, and watchdogs/timeouts are used to ensure such computations do not cause the system to miss critical deadlines!
 "High priority long computation" is a problem, because it delays lower priority tasks and "low priority long computation" is still a problem when it is done under critical section (priority inversion) or when high priority task waits for lower priority "Active Object" to process the request (obvious design error but still "accidentally" possible in complex systems).

 Now let's look at **cooperative multitasking**, when each task voluntarily gives up control.